K-PaaS/sidecar-guide-eng/install/sidecar_logging.md

 # <div id='3'> 3.
 Logging Service Management
 ## <div id='3.1'> 3.1.
 Logging Service Activation
-Activation code must be registered to use the Logging service in the PaaS-TA portal.
+Activation code must be registered to use the Logging service in the K-PaaS portal.

--	Access to PaaS-TA operator's Portal (admin).
+-	Access to K-PaaS operator's Portal (admin).
      ![001]

 -	Go to the Code Management menu in Operations Management and register the code as follows.